codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 Here you can see an example of one of the object-oriented programming principles - polymorphism - in action.
 Since we defined the `MessageViewHolder` as a parent class for both types of the message the runtime will decide what is the right `bindMessage()` call for a given `ViewHolder`.

 Finally, you should have no more outstanding errors in your `ChatAdapter.java` file.
-Let's continue implementing this adapter...
+Let's now make use of this adapter...

 ## 10. Bind Adapter to the RecyclerView